r

 Mental health is defined as a state of emotional, psychological, and social wellbeing that affects how individuals think, feel, and act.
 It enables people to cope with the stresses of life, realize their abilities, and contribute to their community.
 Mental health is important at every stage of life, influencing relationships, decision-making, and overall quality of life.

-What Is The difference between mental illness and mental disorder?
+The difference between mental illness and mental disorder

 common mental health disorders infographic